by-jp/www.byjp.me/content/photos/instagram/2wnkzkmjlraxmj334pofrlno5y/index.md

 - imported
 - from-instagram
 ---
-Am afternoon playing Scrabble \(with a Portuguese set\!\) drinking delicious local beers, eating tasty food & curled up in giant chairs.
-The journey home was long enough that it already feels like a dream\!
+Am afternoon playing Scrabble \(with a Portuguese set!) drinking delicious local beers, eating tasty food & curled up in giant chairs.
+The journey home was long enough that it already feels like a dream!